raytroop/darknetapp/README.md

+the mirror of [darknetapp in bitbucket](https://bitbucket.org/ChernyshovYuriy/darknetapp), but with some modification in CMakeLists.txt

+---
 # README #

 This project uses [Darknet](https://github.com/pjreddie/darknet) library and Deep Neural Network (DNN) to detect and recognize objects.
 It uses C++ as base language.